jorgecarleitao/public-contracts/docs/contribute.rst

 Committing
 ----------

-When you feel that your changes provide value to the existing code, you should commit them.
+When you feel that your changes provide value to the existing code, commit it.

 Commit message
 ::::::::::::::